radkovan/radkovan/README.md

 - 🛠️ Tune queries and optimize database performance
 - 🧾 Support business applications with a strong data backend

-I've worked with various systems in finance, document management, and consumer goods — always with a focus on **data accuracy, efficiency, and performance**.
+I've worked with various systems in sales, document management, and consumer goods — always with a focus on **data accuracy, efficiency, and performance**.

 ---